DeadWisdom/grow/README.md

 - Consumers/Customers can be managed, handling api-keys, rate-limiting, billing and payments
 - Versioning, and backwards compatibility is tracked, consumers can be notified
 - Continuous deployment is achieved easily since actors and workflows are thoroughly tested

+## Implementation Plan

+### Beginning Requirements
+- Deployment can be on some specific platform for now until someone needs something else
+- Let's make configuration YAML files for now, with a nice CLI, and a UI later; but we need a UI in the cloud to be really useful
+- Feature: Create/Manage a Service
+- Feature: Create/Manage an Actor in a Service
+- Feature: Manage multiple documents on the Actor that represent the code
+- Feature: Start the service / Spawn the Actor
+- Feature: Route messages
+- Feature: Live debug actor
+- Feature: Automatic Testing
+- Feature: LLM generation/modification
+- Feature: Create/Manage a Workflow
+- Feature: Rule-based message routing